ezily-io/signezily/README.md

 5. Create the database schema by running `npm run prisma:migrate-dev`

+6. set up traditional chinese by running `npm run translate:compile`

-6. Run `npm run dev` in the root directory to start
+7. Run `npm run dev` in the root directory to start

-7. Register a new user at http://localhost:3000/signup
+8. Register a new user at http://localhost:3000/signup

 ---